space-concordia-robotics/robotics-prototype/README.md

 # robotics-prototype
-This repo contains the beginning of the new (2017-2018) Robotics software team code.
+This repo contains the Robotics software team code, as well as some of the other subteams code/documentation.

 ## Contributing and Development Environment Instructions
 Firstly, this project is built in Python 3.3+.
 You need to have a version of Python installed that is 3.3+.
 Make sure that whenever you use `python` or `python3` or whatever later on meets this requirement.